KRUZ (FM): KMUZ (1961–1971)

+The station had a beautiful music format, playing soft instrumental cover versions of popular adult songs.
+The studios were on State Street in Santa Barbara.Broadcasting Yearbook 1963 page B-26.
+Retrieved Feb.
+6, 2025.

 KRUZ First Generation (1972–2005)

 On June 18, 1970, Tri-Counties Communications sold KMUZ to The Schuele Organization Inc. for $106,500.
-Carl Schuele, principal of the latter group, previously was owner and president of Broadcast Time Sales, a radio station consulting firm.
-The new owner changed the call letters to KRUZ two years later.
+Company president Carl Schuele was previously an owner and president of Broadcast Time Sales, a radio station consulting firm.
+The new owner continued the easy listening format but changed the call letters to KRUZ two years later.
 The Schuele Organization owned KRUZ for nearly a quarter century, selling it in October 1995 to Pacific Coast Communications Inc. for $3 million.
-The easy listening format gradually transitioned to adult contemporary (AC), and the station adopted a hot AC format full-time in 1996.
+The easy listening format added more vocals and gradually transitioned to adult contemporary (AC).
+The tempo picked up over the 1990s and KRUZ adopted a hot AC format full-time in 1996.

 In December 1999, Pacific Coast Communications sold KRUZ to Cumulus Media for $10 million.
 This transaction, combined with a concurrent purchase of McDonald Media Group's eight stations, marked Cumulus' debut on the West Coast.

 KVYB (2005–2019)

 In March 2005, Cumulus Media shuffled the formats of the stations within its Santa Barbara cluster.
 KRUZ's hot AC format moved to 97.5 FM, a frequency then occupied by smooth jazz station KMGQ, with the KRUZ call letters soon to follow.
 This paved the way for the launch of KVYB (103.3 The Vibe), the Santa Barbara market's first Hispanic-targeted rhythmic contemporary outlet.
 KVYB also marked the return of top 40 radio to the area after KIST-FM flipped to modern rock in 2003.

 Initially, KVYB's musical direction had featured Hispanic rhythmic artists as well as bilingual on-air personalities.
 The Vibe's first slogan "Hip Hop Y Mas" reflected the station's multicultural flavor.
 Among the DJs hired to launch KVYB are Jaime "Rico" Rangel and Daniel "Mambo" Herrejon, two Latino men who hosted the morning show at rhythmic contemporary competitor KCAQ (Q104.7) in Ventura.
 While at KCAQ, the duo took the station to number one in the Arbitron ratings in the Oxnard—Ventura market.
 They left in 2005 and brought The Rico and Mambo Show to KYVB, with Herrejon doubling as the new station's first programming director.

 In 2008, 103.3 The Vibe adjusted its format to a conventional rhythmic top 40 presentation.
 Rangel and Herrejon were dismissed June 13; they returned to KCAQ the following year.